gtmshrm/CS231n-CNN-for-Visual-Recognition/lectures/lec_2.md

 ## Nearest Neighbour Classifier

-**Algorithm**:

-To train, Remember all training images and their labels.
-To predict, Predict the label of most similar training image.
+To train, remember all training images and their labels.
+To predict, find the label of most similar training image.

 **How to compare?
 What is the distance metric?**